hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_endpoint.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name which should be used for this Frontdoor Endpoint.
+Possible values must be between 2 and 46 characters in length, begin with a letter or number, end with a letter or number and may contain only letters, numbers or hyphens.
 Changing this forces a new Frontdoor Endpoint to be created.

 * `cdn_frontdoor_profile_id` - (Required) The ID of the Frontdoor Profile.
 Changing this forces a new Frontdoor Endpoint to be created.